15 Fun Summer Activities in Turku for Kids

 Kupittaa Outdoor Swimming Arena – After romping around at the adventure park, it’s time to cool down at the nearby swimming pool.
 There’s a selection of pools for all kinds of play and splashing, and the large slide will most likely make the little swimmers squeal with joy.

-Samppalinna Outdoor Swimming Stadium – The outdoor swimming pool number 2 is located on top of a steep hill, giving the swimmers a spectacular view of the city.
+Samppalinna Outdoor Swimming Stadium – Is located on top of a steep hill, giving the swimmers a spectacular view of the city.
 In addition to the large pool, there is a separate pool for the little ones, and the diving tower provides a nice challenge for the daredevils.

-Public beaches – If you want to bask in the sun at the beach and swim in the sea or lake instead of chlorine water, we have some options for you.
+Public beaches – If you'd prefer swiming in natural water, we have some options for you.
 The Saaronniemi and Ekvalla beaches are perfectly suitable for smaller children.
 Or maybe a dip into the lake Littoistenjärvi?

 Although there’s plenty of stuff to do in Turku, there’s even more fun activities to be found on the horizon.
 Onboard Viking Line, the whole crew can switch into holiday mode.
 So, what do you say, time for a summer cruise?